 - Learn more about the region of Germany where Erlangen is located (in several languages): Bavaria.

-- Fancy to go skiing in the Alps?
+- Fancy going skiing in the Alps?

 - …or traveling to another nice location in “wunderbar Germany“?